chef/automate/components/docs-chef-io/content/automate/on_prem_builder.md

 * 200 GB of diskspace, available to /hab.
 * 16 vCPUs.

 Roughly 80 GB of the disk space is designated for Chef Automate; the rest is used for Chef Habitat Builder and the artifacts it stores.
-The current implementation uses Minio for Chef Habitat artifact storage; we do not support using Artifactory for artifact storage.
+The current implementation uses MinIO for Chef Habitat artifact storage; we do not support using Artifactory for artifact storage.

 ### Operating System